-Usually this means that OpenRefine cannot find path to Java installation on your device.
+Usually, this means that OpenRefine cannot find a path to Java installation on your device.
 Or to be precise, to system variable which OpenRefines uses and which defines the path to Java.
-In this tutorial I’ll show you how to verify Java installation and variables on your device.
+In this tutorial, I’ll show you how to verify Java installation and variables on your device.
 Tutorial is primarily focused on operating system Windows 10.
-But it should be helpful with most of the Windows versions.
-Everything was tested with OpenRefine 2.6, 2.7 and 2.8 in combination with Java 7, 8 a JDK 8.
+But it should be helpful with most of the Windows distributions.
+I tested everything with OpenRefine versions 2.6, 2.7, and 2.8 in combination with Java 7, 8 and JDK 8.

 1. Java check

-First things first.
 Verify that you have Java installed on your PC.
-Best place to check is disk C in folder Program Files.
-Or another folder you use to install software.
-If you do not have Java, download and install it (see links below).
-Standard version should be perfectly fine for you.
-But you can try downloading JDK (Java Developer Kit), we might use it in some future tutorials.
+The best place to check is disk C in folder Program Files.
+Or another folder you use to install the software.
+If you do not have Java, download, and install it (see links below), the standard version should be perfectly fine for you.
+But you can try downloading JDK (Java Developer Kit), sometimes it can be a more powerful option.

 - https://java.com/en/download/ – standard installation